patternfly-java/patternfly-java/showcase/README.md

 # Feedback

-Please let me know if you have trouble building the showcase.
+Please let us know if you have trouble building the showcase.
 File an [issue](https://github.com/patternfly-java/patternfly-java/issues/new) or join the [chat](https://app.gitter.im/#/room/#pf4-java_core:gitter.im).